joed7/Creational-design-patterns/builder.md

 Pizza p = new Pizza.Builder(size.MEDIUM).cheese(true).pepperoni(true).build();

 ```
-This pattern is flexible and it is easy to add manipulate parameter list in the future.
+This pattern is flexible and it is easy to add/delete/manipulate parameter list in the future.
 Here we replace the multiple constructors with a series of parameters like the code in the following block `new Pizza.Builder(size.MEDIUM).cheese(true).pepperoni(true).build()`.

-One anology of builder pattern is building a meal at a fast food restraunt.
-It typically consist of some combination main item, a side item, a drink, a dessert etc. The customer specifies the list of items he wants in the meal, that is analogous to the code
+One analogy of builder pattern is building a meal at a fast food restaurant; It typically consist of some combination of main item, a side item, a drink, a dessert etc. The customer specifies the list of items he wants in the meal, which is analogous to the code
 `new Pizza.Builder(size.MEDIUM).cheese(true).pepperoni(true).build();` above.

 ![](https://github.com/joed7/Creational-design-patterns/blob/master/images/builder.png)